Tabs467/EPI-Health-Tracker-Frontend/README.md

 # EPI Health Tracker Frontend

-A Vue.js-based authentication UI that communicates with a backend API for user management.
+Health tracker for EPI, including tracking food, medication, and symptoms.
+Including an authentication UI that communicates with a backend API for user management.
 This project provides a secure and responsive authentication system, including login, registration, and user dashboard - with state persistence for a smooth user experience.

 ## Tech Stack